Home - Turkey - Turkey Meatloaf with Tomatoes and Basil

 • Heat the oven to 425 (220C) degrees.

-• Pulse the dried tomatoes, basil (or pesto), olive oil, garlic and parsley in a food processor until it forms a chunky paste.
+• Pulse 1 cup moist sun-dried tomatoes ½ cup fresh basil leaves2 tablespoons olive oil, 2 garlic cloves, and 2 tablespoons chopped parsley in a food processor until it forms a chunky paste.

-• Put the turkey in a large mixing bowl with the tomato mixture, grated onion, eggs, breadcrumbs, cheese, salt, red pepper, and black pepper.
+• Put 2 pounds ground turkey thigh in a large mixing bowl with the tomato mixture, ½ cup grated onion, 2 large eggs, ½ cup dried breadcrumbs, ¼ cup grated Parmesan cheese, 2 teaspoons salt, ½ teaspoon crushed red pepper, and black pepper to taste.
 Mix until everything is combined evenly.

 • Pack the mixture into a loaf pan.
 Or, make a freeform loaf: Dump the mixture onto a parchment-lined (or nonstick) rimmed baking sheet.
 Pat into a loaf shape.

 • Bake 40 minutes.
-Remove from the oven, and spread the ketchup over the top of the meatloaf.
+Remove from the oven, and spread ¼ cup ketchup over the top of the meatloaf.
 Bake an additional 8-10 minutes, until the top of the meatloaf is well browned.

 • Cool the meatloaf about 10 minutes before slicing and serving.